CVE-2026-56001: CWE-122 Heap-based buffer overflow in X.Org libXfont2

 Potential Impact

-Successful exploitation could allow an attacker with access to the X Server to execute arbitrary code with the privileges of the X server process.
-This could lead to full compromise of the X server environment, impacting confidentiality, integrity, and availability.
+Successful exploitation allows an attacker with access to the X Server to execute arbitrary code in the context of the X server, potentially leading to full compromise of the X server process.
+The CVSS score of 8.5 reflects high impact on confidentiality, integrity, and availability.

 Mitigation Recommendations